buckferbwild/ModernWordPressWebsite/README.md

 ## How it works

 MWW is installed as a mu-plugin.
 With it, you don't need a theme.

 It is used to help you start a new WordPress project using a MVC structure, with all the potential of WordPress.
 Even though it's powerful, it's also very simple.
 The src folder, which contains the logic of MWW, contains only 8 files.

-The heart of MWW is the Route class, it works like this:
+The heart of MWW is the routing system.
+It works like this:

 ```php
 /**